zotonic/zotonic/doc/manuals/cookbook/frontend-pagebackgrounds.rst

 Image as a background.
 This means that "From" is Text and "To" is Image.
 Click the corresponding checkboxes and then click save.

-You're done!
+you’re done!

-Now if you create a new text item (an article or news) you will see that in the Page Connections section there's now a new option, "Background".
-Let's try and make a new background:
+Now if you create a new text item (an article or news) you will see that in the Page Connections section there’s now a new option, "Background".
+Let’s try and make a new background:

 - Go to Pages
 - Click "Make a new media item"